EmilyGraceLB/Week9Practical1/README.md

 With the current folder structure, you would have to use the `cd` command (see end of Step 1) to move the VS Code Terminal inside the project folder whenever you open the repo.
 To avoid this, move the project files out of the folder into the top level of the repo.
 - After moving the files, set the "outDir" in `vite.config.js` to "docs" instead of "../docs" to reflect it's new position relative to `package.json`.

+#### Cloning an existing repo that uses a build tool onto another computer
+Dependencies (i.e. `node_modules`) need to be installed before running the code.
+1. Open the VS Code Terminal
+2. Check the name of the folder that precedes the prompt in the terminal.
+It should match the folder that contains `package.json`.
+If the terminal is not in the right place, use the `cd` command to move. `cd folder_name` moves into a folder of the same name, `cd ../` moves up one folder.
+3. Run `npm install`.
+This will install all dependencies listed under "dependencies" or "devDependencies" in `package.json`.

 #### Using Git from the command line
 Now that you've been using the command line to work with Vite, you may like to try using it to work with GitHub too.
 Most professionals use the terminal rather than GitHub Desktop.
 Here are the steps: